bacaljo/abstract_class_and_interface/README.md

 5. Create an abstract class for our buyer object which will have money as attribute (`Buyer`).
 6. Create an interface that will contain the method to choose all possible animal combination whose total matches the given quantity, base on an animal price list (`AnimalBuyer`).
 7. Create a concrete class for the chicken buyer by inheriting `Buyer` abstract class.
 This will implement the `AnimalBuyer` interface so that it can have the ability to choose animal bundles, specifically chickens, by providing its own implementation.
-8. TODO: Update the dummy logic of `ChickenBuyer.chooseAnimalBundleList()` to satisfy the requirements given.
+8. Update the logic of `ChickenBuyer.chooseAnimalBundleList()` to perform trial and error until it extracts all possible chicken combinations that satisfy the requirements.

 ### Transportation Problem
 1. Create an abstract class for mode of transportation (`ModeOfTransportation`).
 It will have a `cost` attribute and a `toString()` abstract method, which will return the display name of the subclass mode.
 It's `cost` attribute will be private and will only have a getter, so we can only assign its value during instantiation in the constructor.